Nielsen transformation: Free groups

-These transformations are the analogues of the elementary row operations.
-Transformations of the first two kinds are analogous to row swaps, and cyclic row permutations.
-Transformations of the third kind correspond to scaling a row by an invertible scalar.
-Transformations of the fourth kind correspond to row additions.
+A Nielsen transformation is a finite composition of elementary Nielsen transformations.
+Since automorphisms of $F_n$ are determined by the image of a basis, the elementary Nielsen transformations correspond to a finite subset of the automorphism group $\mathrm{Aut}(F_n)$, which is in fact a generating set (see below).
+Hence, Nielsen transformation can alternatively be defined simply as the action of an automorphism of $F_n$ on bases.

-Transformations of the first two types suffice to permute the generators in any order, so the third type may be applied to any of the generators, and the fourth type to any pair of generators.
+Elementary Nielsen transformations are the analogues of the elementary row operations.
+Transformations of the first kind are analogous to row permutations.
+Transformations of the second kind correspond to scaling a row by an invertible scalar.
+Transformations of the third kind correspond to row additions (transvections).